ScotGovAnalysis/scottish_climate_survey_app/README.md

 - Negative codes in numeric variables are treated as missing
 - The app supports files up to 100 MB
 - Lonely PSUs are adjusted automatically in survey designs

+## Other non-app files
+The folder inst/ contains analysis scripts.
+Lasso model prediction of qclimate1 and heirarchical clustering of predictors.
+The folder src/ contains other analysis scripts